Kippah: Jewish law

 The Talmud states, "Cover your head in order that the fear of heaven may be upon you."
-Rabbi Hunah ben Joshua never walked four cubits (6.6 ft) with his head uncovered.
-He explained: "Because the Divine Presence is always over my head."
-This was understood by Rabbi Yosef Karo in the Shulchan Arukh as indicating that Jewish men should cover their heads, and should not walk more than four cubits bareheaded.
+Rabbi Huna ben Joshua never walked four cubits (6.6 ft) with his head uncovered, saying "because the Divine Presence is always over my head."
+This was understood by Rabbi Yosef Karo in the Shulchan Arukh as indicating that Jewish men should cover their heads and should not walk more than four cubits bareheaded.
 Covering one's head, such as by wearing a kippah, is described as "honoring God".
-The Mishnah Berurah modifies this ruling, adding that the Achronim established a requirement to wear a head covering even when traversing fewer than four cubits, and even when one is standing still, indoors and outside.
+The Mishnah Berurah modifies this ruling by adding that the Achronim established a requirement to wear a head covering even when traversing fewer than four cubits, and even when one is standing still, indoors, or outside.
 Kitzur Shulchan Aruch cites a story from the Talmud (tractate Shabbat 156b) about Rav Nachman bar Yitzchak, who might have become a thief had his mother not saved him from this fate by insisting that he cover his head, which instilled in him the fear of God.
 In Orthodox communities, boys are encouraged to wear a kippah from a young age in order to ingrain the habit.

-The Talmud implies that unmarried men did not wear a :

-The Tanakh implies that covering one's head is a sign of mourning: